 - Management placements are the most frequent type of remote positions, with 16% of teleworkers being managers.

 - Number of full-time remote workers in the US skyrocketed during the pandemic, from 17% of the total workforce to 44%.

 - With the increasing number of people who work from home, happiness is on the rise —75% of workers in the digital fields feel optimistic about remote working.

 - Job satisfaction statistics show that 82% of teleworkers report lowered stress levels.

 - Complex jobs benefit more from remote working.

 Fast Facts About Working From Home to Get You Started

 If you’re new to the concept of working from home, you may have all kinds of questions about it.
 How common it is, the pros and cons, and the future awaiting people who opt for this kind of employment.
 These are just some of the basic questions we will cover in this section.

-1. Flexible working conditions provide more value for businesses.
+1. Statistics on working from home suggest that flexible working conditions provide more value for businesses.

 (The IWG Global Workspace Survey)